ibm-cloud-docs/discovery-data/nlp.md

     You can apply the Entities, Keywords, and Sentiment enrichments to `text` and `html` fields only.

     For the Parts of speech enrichment, do not choose a field that starts with `extracted_metadata`,`enriched_text`, or `metadata`.
-Fields with names like there are created during initial indexing or by other enrichment processes and are for internal use only.
 You cannot apply enrichments to them.
-To see the fields that you can apply enrichments to, check the field names that are listed in the *Manage fields* page.
+To find out which fields you can apply enrichments to, check the field names that are listed in the *Manage fields* page.
     {: note}

 ### Entities